 There is another plant also, the proper name of which is onochilon, called by some people anchusa, or archebion, or onochelis, or rhexia, and by many enchrysa.
 It has a short base, a purple flower, rough leaves and branches, a root blood-red at harvest time, though dark at other times, growing on sandy soils, an antidote to the bites of serpents, especially of vipers, both root and leaves being equally efficacious in food and in drink.

 Want to avoid snake bites?
 Put a Meadow Beauty in your pocket whenever you venture into snake territory and you shall never be bitten, Pliny advises.
-Romans also applied the root of the rhexia to freckles and leprous sores, and drank its renderings with hyssop to drive out tapeworms.
+Romans also applied the root of the rhexia to freckles and leprous sores.
+They drank its renderings with hyssop to drive out tapeworms.

-My Meadow Beauty, the one pictured at the top of the page, grew on farmland among others of its kin in the southern Delaware backcountry along Samuel Hill Road, a few hundred yards from where it intersects Laurel Road, a named stretch of State Highway 24.
+My Meadow Beauty grew on farmland among others of its kin in the southern Delaware backcountry along Samuel Hill Road, a few hundred yards from where it intersects Laurel Road, a named stretch of State Highway 24.
 Trap Pond State Park is close by.
 The diameter of the bloom from petal to petal is not much more than one inch.
 In its natural environment, clinging to moist and sandy soil, the Meadow Beauty appears frail and tiny.
-Here on the backpages of Crow's Cottage, frozen in an instant of light, motionless on a pixilated field, with the afternoon sun casting shadows of anthers on the shimmering surface of the blooms, my Meadow Beauty becomes the mystery of perception.
+Here on the backpages of Crow's Cottage, frozen in an instant of light, motionless on a pixilated field, with the afternoon sun casting shadows of anthers on the shimmering surface of the blooms, my Meadow Beauty — Stephen's, too — becomes the mystery of perception.

 Mysteries of Perception was posted on Wednesday, September 11, 2013